Byproducts of Petroleum Refining and Their Uses as Fuel

 5. Refinery Gas (Tail Gas)

-Refinery gas, or tail gas, is a mixture of light hydrocarbons and hydrogen that is produced during the refining process.
-Instead of being vented or flared, refinery gas is often used as a fuel within the refinery itself.
-This gas powers various processes, such as heating and steam generation, contributing to the overall energy efficiency of the refinery.
-The use of refinery gas minimizes waste and reduces the need for external energy sources, making it an important part of the refinery’s fuel system.
+Refinery gas, also known as tail gas, is a combination of light hydrocarbons and hydrogen generated in the refining process.
+Instead of being released into the atmosphere or burnt, refinery gas is usually consumed as a fuel in the process of the refinery itself.
+This gas serves the heating and steam generation, thus, being a major factor in the overall energy efficiency of the refinery.
+Refinery gas usage not only prevents waste production but also diminishes the requirement for outside energy sources, thus, it is a significant component in the energy system of the refinery.

 crude oil